Wuhazua/UI-Libs/UI Libraries/MacLib/Doc.md

 -- You can ignore elements by setting their .IgnoreConfig to true or not defining a flag.

 MacLib:LoadConfig("ConfigName.json")
--- Loads a config located at path.
+-- Loads a config located at the given path.

 local list = MacLib:RefreshConfigList()
 -- Returns a table of all saved config names (e.g., {"Legit.json", "Rage.json"})